Snow kept falling harshly. She could barely see the road ahead, the wiper blades on her car were swishing left and right with force.

 After all...
 She would be staying there a few days.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RollieMcFly27Write a Review